seddonym/grimp/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-grimp could always use more documentation, whether as part of the official grimp docs, in docstrings, or even on the web in blog posts, articles, and such.
+Grimp could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback